ABARA LMS FAQS

 Yes.
 Whether you are using an enterprise LMS or an open-source system, our professional services team can help you transition from your existing system to Abara.
 Our system has APIs that help you connect to the existing systems.
 Alternatively, we can have our database team plan the transition from your existing system and enable functions that let you upload your legacy data and reports while making it visible.
 Some customization may be required to display reports from your existing system.

 Not at present.
 Standard support tickets can be raised anytime, and our team will respond to you at the earliest.

 - Critical issues: 1 to 2 hours

 - Major issues: 5 hours

-Non-urgent issues: One business day
+- One business day

-Sharable Content Object Reference Model (SCORM) is a standard and specifications developed by the Advanced Distributed Learning (ADL) Initiative, at the Office of the Secretary of Defense, United States.
+Sharable Content Object Reference Model (SCORM) is a standard and specifications developed by the Advanced Distributed Learning (ADL) Initiative, at the Office of the Secretary of Defence, United States.
 It allows courses and systems, which host courses to integrate seamlessly and send data between each other.
 Simply put, if the learning management system (LMS) you use or license is SCORM compliant, then irrespective of who you buy your courses from or who develops your courses, your courses will integrate with the LMS as long as the courses themselves are developed to SCORM standards.
-Think of it like the USB standard.
-As long as your laptop has an USB port, you can rest assured that you can buy any USB device and it will plug into that laptop.
+Think of it as the USB standard.
+As long as your laptop has a USB port, you can rest assured that you can buy any USB device and it will plug into that laptop.
 Just like the USB, there are multiple versions of the SCORM specification.
 The most popular is SCORM 1.2 and SCORM 2004.